 How can you help us complete the second film?

 – Become a TAC Productions partner and offer perks for a Kickstarter or Indiegogo campaign (we ran two crowdfunding campaigns to fund the making of part 1).

 – Contribute music to the soundtrack/music library (provide a dropbox link)

-– Write a review of the film for your publication or blog.
+– Write an official review of the film for your publication or blog.
 Reach out to us for a screener.

 – Share the updated trailer and our screenings on social media